aaoratos/kolbasa/README.md

 # kolbasa
- An Assembly (MASM) remake of a small prank program I made in the middle school🥴
+ An Assembly (MASM) remake of a small prank program I made in the high school🥴

 ---
 It simply moves the mouse cursor to a random distance (but up to 30 pixels) and in a random direction every 1/3 of a second.
 Endlessly.